Joe Oddo seeking sponsors to fund cultural exchange trip to a country TBD

 a candidate is declared a winner of a majority.

 the Vote - Ensure the security of our voting instruments whether it is via a papertrail or some better method.
-Thirteen

-machines are subject to manipulation.
+electronic machines are subject to manipulation.

-Campaign Financing - Instituting a fair and equitable method of public campaign financing reduces the taxpayer burden.
+Campaign Financing - Instituting a fair and equitable method of public campaign financing reduces the taxpayer

-enormous cost to the real owners of our country – the people.
+– at an enormous cost to the real owners of our country – the people.

 9. Direct Election of the president.
 Get rid of the Electoral College.

-10. Voting Rights in congress for the citizens of the federal District of Columbia.
+10. Voting Rights in congress for the citizens of the federal

 written by Joseph Oddo, National Director